 The NICC provides a flexible, secure and reliable way to administer cognitive assessments with CNB.
 The CNB can be electronically administered online or offline (without internet dependency) and can be administered either with or without a proctor.
-Customized battery setup fee ranges from $236 to $2300.

 We offer both standard project support, and technical programming support services.
-Standard Support includes “help desk” requests, general assessment and web interface questions, and assistance in locating assessment data in the interface.
+Standard Support includes "help desk" requests, general assessment and web interface questions, and assistance in locating assessment data in the interface.
 Technical Programming Support involves a highly trained CNB analyst to review each CNB assessment and identify tests that should be excluded from analysis due to participant performance decline, lack of effort or an incomplete testing session.
 For CNB assessments administered offline (without internet dependency) Technical Programming Support is mandatory.
-Project Support fees range from $286 to $1,200, typically billed for 4 hours of consultation.

 We offer both in-person training as well as online training via Skype or Join.me web meeting services.
 Training involves a comprehensive web meeting/presentation about the CNB web interface, tests, administration techniques, and a FAQ open forum, access to CNB training videos, and access to a certified CNB assessor to provide feedback on your recorded CNB practice videos.
 The CNB training aims to make administrations consistent thereby more comparable with other administrations.
 For proctored administrations, the training is mandatory.
-Training fees range from $286 to $1000, typically billed for 4-8 hours of consultation.

 We offer both automated data validation and manual data validation services.
 Automated data validation involves the execution of test-specific algorithms to identify CNB assessments that requires further review prior to inclusion in analysis.
 Manual data validation involves a highly trained CNB analyst to review each CNB assessment and identify tests that should be excluded from analysis due to participant performance decline, lack of effort or an incomplete testing session.
-Validation fees range from $430 to $700.

 Reduced rates are offered to University of Pennsylvania collaborators.
 Limited services may be offered to non-funded projects upon request.